Space Sheriff Gavan

 Space Sheriff Gavan (宇宙刑事ギャバン, Uchū Keiji Gyaban) is a Japanese Tokusatsu series produced by Toei Company that aired on TV Asahi from March 5, 1982, to February 25, 1983.
-The series launched the Metal Hero franchise and was the first installment in the Space Sheriff series.
+The series launched the Metal Hero Series franchise and was the first installment in the Space Sheriff series.

-For distribution purposes, Toei refers to this television series as Space Cop Gabin.
+For distribution purposes, Toei refers to this television series as Space Cop Gavan.

 The hero's name is a tribute to French actor Jean Gabin.

 Plot

 Earth is invaded by the criminal organization known as Makuu, led by Don Horror, who had first destroyed a space colony near Earth.
 Don Horror wants to dominate the whole universe, and the Earth represents an obstacle that he has to overcome by turning it into a domain for all evil.
 In response to Makuu's attack, Space Sheriff Gavan of the Galaxy Federal Police (銀河連邦警察, Ginga Renpō Keisatsu) is deployed to Earth to defend his mother's home world.
 Gavan is helped by Mimi, the daughter of Commander Qom, and is given information by Qom, assisted by Marin on his home planet.
 Gavan goes to Earth to defend it against Don Horror and his devilish schemes.
 He settles on Earth incognito as Retsu Ichijouji, taking a job at the Avalon Youth Club in Japan to track Makuu's forces down.